-I handcraft functional & beautiful items using both traditional tools, such as axes, knives, handsaws, planes, and a foot-powered lathe, as well as a few modern ones, depending on the work at hand.
+I handcraft functional & beautiful items using both traditional tools, such as axes, knives, handsaws, planes, and a lathe, as well as a few modern ones, depending on the work at hand.
 I craft these unique items from local, sustainably-sourced wood, that often what would have ended up as firewood.

 I feel a strong connection to the hand-crafted & slow living culture movements, and strive to create meaningful objects, that hopefully, can help curb just a bit of our "throw-away consumer culture" mindset.